telefonicaid/fiware-monitoring/doc/user_guide.rst

 Monitoring API
 --------------

-Retrieval of data stored at the BigData GE is handled by the Query Manager component, whose API is described in `Monitoring Open RESTful API Specification (PRELIMINARY)`_ section.
+Retrieval of historical data stored at a distributed filesystem (e.g. Hadoop) is handled by the Query Manager component, whose API is described in `Monitoring Open RESTful API Specification (PRELIMINARY)`_ section.

 ..
 REFERENCES